"Trust yourself. You know more than you think you do."

 Tell Intuition from Noise

-Learn to tell the difference:
+Learn the difference:

 - Intuition is calm; anxiety is agitated.